Alfred Dobson (politician): Career in Australia

-Returning to Tasmania, Dobson was called to the bar there on 10 September 1875, and was a member of the Tasmanian Legislative Assembly from 14 June 1877 to May 1887.
-Mr. Dobson was Attorney-General in the Fysh Ministry from 13 August 1877 (when he was sworn of the Executive Council), to 20 December 1878, and was Speaker of the Tasmanian Legislative Assembly from 1 July 1885 to 29 May 1887, when he resigned his seat of Glenorchy on accepting appointment as the Solicitor-General.
+Returning to Tasmania, Dobson was called to the bar there on 10 September 1875, and was a member of the Tasmanian House of Assembly from 14 June 1877 to May 1887.
+Mr. Dobson was Attorney-General in the Fysh Ministry from 13 August 1877 (when he was sworn of the Executive Council), to 20 December 1878, and was Speaker of the Tasmanian House of Assembly from 1 July 1885 to 29 May 1887, when he resigned his seat of Glenorchy on accepting appointment as the Solicitor-General.

 Dobson was leader of the opposition 1883 to 1885 and Speaker from July 1885 to May 1887.
 In April 1901 Dobson became Agent-General for Tasmania in London, a position he held until his death from drowning in the English Channel on 5 December 1908.
 Shortly before his death, Dobson declined the position of judge of the Supreme Court of Tasmania.